 Research and interests: Fran’s research spans ageing, health inequality, mortality and migration.
 Fran is also currently writing a book on one of Beveridge’s five giants, ‘Disease’.
 For more information of current research and publications, visit Fran’s ResearchGate page.

-Teaching activities: Fran teaches across a range of modules at taught postgraduate and undergraduate level.
+Teaching activities: Fran taught across a range of modules at taught postgraduate and undergraduate level.
 For third year’s, she developed a module titled ‘Contemporary Population Dynamics’ exploring the relationship between patterns of population change and local, regional and national policy development.

 Additional information: Fran is Knowledge Exchange Officer for the Population Geography Research Group with the Royal Geographical Society and Institute of British Geographers, having formally held various roles as Postgraduate Officer, Membership Officer and Communications Officer (2014 – present).
 Fran was formely a council member for the British Society for Population Studies (2017-2021) and has sat on a number of advisory boards and committees including the ONS 2021 Census Microdata Working Group, and the UK Data Service Advisory Committee.